 Specialist and individual interventions

-Among Belmont’s specialisms is a focus on meeting complex needs such as social, emotional, medical, speech, language and comprehension difficulties.
+Among Belmont’s specialisms is a focus on speech, language and comprehension difficulties.
 Our staff team is highly skilled in identifying and meeting the specific needs of each and every child.

 The team also has access to a range of specialist services through Gloucestershire’s multi agency disciplinary teams including speech and language therapy, occupational therapy, and school nurse services.
 Belmont also employs specialist practitioners including a Communication Support Worker and an Interventions Learning Support Worker.